 -

 Membership Letter, F. Bleax, Pastor Recommendation Letter for Deacon Ebenezer Williams.
-The Deacon's pastor, Pastor Bleax, writes a letter of support summarizing his character, service and contribution to Mt Zion African Methodist Episcopal Church of Westbury, Long Island, NY.
-Though not specifically stated, it is believed that the intended recipient of the letter would have been church leadership at Mother Bethel African Methodist Episcopal Church in Philadelphia.
+The Deacon's pastor, Pastor Bleax, writes a letter of support summarizing his character, service and contribution to Westbury African Methodist Episcopal Zion Church of Westbury, Long Island, NY.
+Though not specifically stated, it is believed that the intended recipient of the letter would have been in church leadership at Mother Bethel African Methodist Episcopal Church in Philadelphia, PA.

 -